isomerpages/nparks-heritagetrees/_tree-profiles/Snake Tree (HT 2013 219).md

 <tbody><tr>
 <td rowspan="1" colspan="1">
 <strong>Unique ID</strong>
-<br>HT 2003-45
+<br>HT 2013-219
 </td>
 <td rowspan="1" colspan="1">
 <strong>Scientific name:</strong> <em>Stereospermum fimbriatum</em>
 <br><strong>Family name:</strong> Bignoniaceae
-<br><strong>Girth:</strong> 2.42 m @ 1.3 m height
+<br><strong>Girth:</strong> 4.08 m @ 1.3 m height
-<br><strong>Height: </strong>18.2 m
+<br><strong>Height: </strong>30.6 m
 </td>
 <td rowspan="1" colspan="1">
 <strong>Location</strong><a href="https://www.onemap.gov.sg/?lat=1.3886099999980344&amp;lng=103.98004999999613">
-<br>Andover Road, Fairy Point<br> Chalet 6 (Accessible <br> only to guests)</a>
+<br>Singapore Botanic Gardens,<br> on Lawn B along Main <br>Gate Road</a>
 </td>
 </tr>
 </tbody></table>
 <p>Introduced to Singapore, the Snake Tree is native to Indochina and the Malay Peninsula.
+It is upright and columnar in form.
 Its leaves are pinnate compound.
 It produces white flowers with a tinge of pink on the lower petal that blooms in the evening and fall before dawn.
-Its fruit is a pod that
+Its fruit is a pod that vaguely resembles the shape of a snake.
+Thus, its common name, 'Snake Tree'.

+</p><p>Its specific epithet, <em>fimbriatum</em>, refers to the delicately nged petals of the flowers.

-	This Tree was planted on 5 Nov 1937.
-Pods are shaped like snakes.
-Family: Bignoniaceae.</p>
+</p><p>This Tree was planted on 5 Nov 1937. </p>

 <p>For more information on the species, please refer to NParks Flora &amp; Fauna's profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/1/3144">here</a></p>